tnfsmith/nodepay-airdrop-bot/README.md

 # nodepay-airdrop-bot

-A bot for automating Nodepay airdrop interactions, including session management and pinging with proxy support.
+A bot for automating Nodepay airdrop interactions, including session management and pinging with flexible connection options (proxy or direct).

 ## Requirements